-How do we come to know whether your SCCM CB TP lab has expired or not?
+How do we know whether your SCCM CB TP lab has expired or not?
 You could either see the expiry duration on the top tab of your SCCM console (evaluation 10 days left), or SMS executive and other services will start getting stopped every hour (I’m not sure whether it’s every hour or less).

 Video Tutorial How to Integrate ConfigMgr SCCM CB 1702 TP Azure AD Integration – here

 SCCM CB 1702 TP Console view – Integrate ConfigMgr SCCM CB with Azure AD

 Add Azure Active Directory button has been made available in SCCM CB 1702 TP console ribbon menu, under the Cloud services section, as you can see in the above picture.
 Click on the sign-in button and enter your Azure subscription (probably with global admin access).

 Once the above step has been completed, two Azure Applications appear in the SCCM console.
 These apps are registered during the Azure AD integration process with SCCM/ConfigMgr CB.
 The first app you can see is the SCCM server app, and the second one is the SCCM client app.

 Azure AD – App Registration View

 I could see TWO apps created in the Azure portal as part of AAD integration with SCCM CB 1702 TP.
 There are three apps in my Azure Active Directory – App Registration, and those are the SCCM client, SCCM server, and P2P server.

 I’m not sure whether the P2P server got created during the Azure AD integration process with SCCM CB.
-I can confirm that the P2P server has not created during SCCM and AAD integration Also, I’ve not tested the end-to-end scenario of Azure AD domain services integration.
+I can confirm that the P2P server has not been created during SCCM and AAD integration.
+Also, I’ve not tested the end-to-end scenario of Azure AD domain services integration.